mathwhiz1212/proxmox-notes/PfSense.md

 Save (at bottom) and Apply (at top).

+### A better way (edit this into the other part).

+New Alias:

+PRIVATEIPs	Network(s)	10.0.0.0/8, 172.16.0.0/12, 192.168.0.0/16	RFC1918 Private Networks

+New rule on GUEST1 allow to all destination: (invert) PRIVATEIPs

+Can create rules above this for exceptioms.

+enable vm firewall to block inter-guest traffic that doesn't go through the router.
+Anytime you have a physical or virtual switch.

 ### LAN/Mgmt

 By default, the anti-Lockout Rule should be enabled, as well as default to any IPv4 and IPv6 rules.